“What do you want to do after school?”

 Duckworth et al., (2007) also believe in the idea of maintaining a realistic future outlook, stating, “ we should prepare youth to anticipate failures and misfortunes and point out that excellence in any discipline requires years and years of time on task”.

 This balanced approach is helpful in better preparing students for their lives ahead.
 In an age where generation X has grown up being constantly told to believe that anything is possible, and instant success sold to us, unrealistic illusions regarding the effort to attain our goals can be damaging.

 While students should be encouraged to look towards the future in an optimistic manner, preparing them for possible difficulties is also helpful for mentally preparing them to consider how they could best overcome these obstacles if or when they arise.

-Change the Way we Look at the Question “What do You Want to do After School?”
+“What do You Want to do After School?”